 This study investigated how climate change affects food crop production and rural livelihoods in Adamawa State, Nigeria, with particular focus on spatial differences across Mubi North, Ganye, and Fufore Local Government Areas.
 By combining Likert-scale survey responses with composite index analyses, the research provided empirical evidence that farming households in the region are widely exposed to climate variability, which in turn poses significant challenges to both crop production and household livelihoods.

 The results indicate that climate change has substantially altered agricultural conditions across the study area, as demonstrated by elevated Composite Climate Change Impact Index values in all three LGAs.
 Key manifestations of climate change included erratic rainfall, more frequent droughts, delayed onset of the rainy season, rising temperatures, and declining soil fertility.
-These stressors have collectively led to lower crop yields and heightened uncertainty in production, particularly for communities heavily reliant on rain-fed agriculture.
+These stressors have collectively led to lower crop yields and heightened production uncertainty, particularly for communities heavily reliant on rain-fed agriculture.

-Furthermore, the study found that these climate-induced disruptions have had considerable effects on rural household livelihoods, particularly in terms of income stability, food security, and overall vulnerability.
+Furthermore, the study found that these climate-induced disruptions have had significant effects on rural household livelihoods, particularly on income stability, food security, and overall vulnerability.
 However, the severity of these impacts varied across LGAs, highlighting the role of spatial context in shaping climate vulnerability.
-Areas where households had adopted climate-smart practices and diversified their livelihoods showed higher levels of resilience, emphasizing the importance of adaptation in mitigating climate impacts.
+Areas where households had adopted climate-smart practices and diversified their livelihoods showed higher resilience, underscoring the importance of adaptation in mitigating climate impacts.

 Therefore, the study concludes that climate change represents a serious threat to food crop production and rural livelihoods in Adamawa State.
 At the same time, the findings suggest that well-targeted adaptation strategies can substantially improve household resilience.
-Effective responses to climate risks in the agricultural sector therefore require integrated, location-specific measures that build adaptive capacity, encourage livelihood diversification, and align local initiatives with broader national and global climate policies.
+Effective responses to climate risks in the agricultural sector therefore, require integrated, location-specific measures that build adaptive capacity, encourage livelihood diversification, and align local initiatives with broader national and global climate policies.